DSM-5 and ICD-10: Uses, Challenges, and Documentation

 This program is approved for Category 2 credit by the American Osteopathic Association.

-All participants must achieve a post-test score of at least seventy percent (70%) for recertification and continuing education credits.
+All participants must achieve a final assessment score of at least seventy percent (70%) for recertification and continuing education credits.
 You have 60 days to complete the course after ordering.
 Please note: Exam candidates taking the Core Body of Knowledge and Diplomates renewing their certification may have less time to complete, as determined by deadlines imposed.
 This activity is valid from August 4, 2016 through March 15, 2018.

 COURSE FEES: Diplomate $29.00 Professional Member $34.00 Non-Member $42.00